 The shooting team was in 1959 at Ipoh.
 Mr. Richard Clarke, from 11th Independent Field Squadron Royal Engineers is the second from the left front row.
 Mr. Richard Clarke has told us more about this photo and his time in Malaya during the Emergency.
 His story can be found here.

 This Photograph of Station Road, Ipoh is a classic with so many rickshaws busy in the street.
 It is 1906 and this is the very centre of Perak’s commercial operations.
-It was here that companies like Chung Thye Pin Built his status building which was first Dr Connolly’s Medical Hall, then Oldfield’s and subsequently Georgetown […]

 What can be said about this picture other than how can an owner allow his property to deteriorate to such a level as seen here.
 In a world where it is said that investing in property is one of the safest things to do with your money, it would be normal to maintain that investment.
 However it appears that Ipoh, which has many buildings in this state, does not follow the normal pattern, preferring to spend nothing on the building in the hope that the land value will rise sufficiently to recoup those profits from investing in it.

 This is Taiping resident – Lee Eng Kew, better known locally as Ah Kew, freelance writer and field historian who explores temples and grave yards to archive epitaphs, trace lineage and record oral history.
 For over ten years, this man in the street has carried out extensive research on the illustrious history of Taiping, a town of many firsts in Perak, Malaysia – focusing on the Chinese immigration and contributions to the town and state.